IGOR-bioDGPs/ARIADNE/ariadne/data/README.md

 - **Invalid node ID**: Ensure the ID doesn't already exist
 - **Missing target node**: Verify the target node exists in the selected subgraph
 - **CSV errors**: Check that CSV files are properly formatted and not corrupted
+- **Rank validation errors**: Ensure new node ranks are greater than or equal to the subgraph rank
+- **Subgraph creation fails**: Verify the parent subgraph exists and the parent node ID is correct

 ## Support